Tablet and pill inspection

 Allowing foreign matter, damaged pills, or even incorrect pills into a container can lead to a recall, and a loss of sales and reputation.

 Tablets are fed onto a conveyor.
 Both sides of each tablet must be inspected.
 Because of its visual complexity, tablet inspection is often manual, although human beings are quite poor at spotting these defects.
 There are a large number of possible defects as well as types of foreign material.
 Reflective coatings may lead to the product looking damaged when it is not.
 As a result, it is impossible to effectively use conventional machine vision for inspection, the reason manual inspection has survived.

-Cognex Deep Learning solves the problem of inspecting large numbers of tablets with high accuracy.
+Cognex AI-powered technology solves the problem of inspecting large numbers of tablets with high accuracy.
 It trains on images of acceptable tablets taken from various angles.
 The defect detection tool then detects any tablets with anomalies, even when not included in the original training set, while passing all acceptable tablets on to primary packaging.